Australia - UNESCO

 "In a region that has been subjected to severe glaciation, these parks and reserves, with their steep gorges, covering an area of over 1 million ha, constitute one of the last expanses of temperate rainforest in the world."

-• Moda Gondwana Rainforests of Australia
+• Social Gondwana Rainforests of Australia

 Gondwana Rainforests of Australia